Sheldon Patinkin: Books

 Patinkin wrote Second City: Backstage at the World's Greatest Comedy Theater, published by Sourcebooks in 2000.
 His textbook on the history of the American Musical No Legs, No Jokes, No Chance was published by Northwestern University Press in 2008.

 Death and legacy

 On September 21, 2014, Patinkin died in Chicago after a heart attack, aged 79.
 He was buried two days later at Shalom Memorial Park in Arlington Heights, IL.
-He was survived by his brother Norman Patinkin, his sister Ida Patinkin Goldberger, and many nieces and nephews.
-At the time of his death, he was in the process of directing a production of "Into The Woods" at Columbia College Chicago, which opened one month later.

-On January 26, 2015, four months after his death, a memorial service was held in Skokie, IL.
-Speakers at the event, that was put together by The Second City, Columbia College Chicago, and Steppenwolf Theater, included Scott Adsit, Second City executive producer Andrew Alexander, David Cromer, Columbia College faculty Tom Mula, Meg Thalken, and Caroline Latta, Gift Theater artistic director Michael Patrick Thornton, and Jeff Perry and with letters from Anna D. Shapiro, Joyce Piven, and Alan Arkin.
-The event was attended by over five generations of colleagues and former students, including Fred Willard, Susan Messing, Mick Napier, John Mahoney, Laurie Metcalf, Rondi Reed, Jim Jacobs, and Isabella Hofmann.

 At the theater building at Columbia College Chicago, the New Studio Theater, which Patinkin used for many of the productions that he directed, has been named the Sheldon Patinkin Theater in his honor.